-The UK Government is advising anyone over the age of 70, with or without a medical condition, to stay at home (self-isolate) for at least 12 weeks.
+The UK Government is advising anyone over the age of 70, with or without a medical condition, to stay at home and follow shielding measures to protect themselves against COVID-19.
 We know this will be incredibly difficult for some people and want to share some information on the support that is available to you.

 If you are staying at home, you may have some concerns about things like getting food, supplies, medication, appointments, and many more.
 Try taking these steps below to help you during this time: